wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/7-monitor-app-governance-oauth-enabled-apps.md

 An organization can share information across app governance, Azure AD, and Microsoft Defender for Cloud Apps.
 By doing so, the organization can display aggregate information in one portal and easily link to another portal for more information.
 For example:

  -  **App sign-in information in app governance**.
-From the app governance portal, you can see the aggregated sign-in activity for each app and link back to the Azure Active Directory admin center for the details of sign-in events.
+From the app governance portal, you can see the aggregated sign-in activity for each app.
+You can also link back to the Azure Active Directory admin center for the details of sign-in events.
  -  **API usage information in the Microsoft Defender for Cloud Apps portal**.
 From the Microsoft Defender for Cloud Apps portal, you can see API usage level and aggregate data transfer and link to the app governance portal for the details.

 The following graphic displays a summary of the integration.